iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Moreau Envelope and Proximal Mapping.md

 \end{aligned}
 $$

-which is what we proved, observe that one may use the singleton assumption with prox and providing us with the identity $y - \text{prox}_f(y) \in \partial f(\text{prox}_f(y))$, in fact, with some set algebra it's possible to show $\subseteq$ relation.
-The last identity, it's just the subgradient inequality followed from identity 2, by the assumption of convexity on $f$.
+observe that one may use the singleton assumption with prox and provide us with the identity $y - \text{prox}_f(y) \in \partial f(\text{prox}_f(y))$.
+In fact, with some set algebra, it's possible to show $\subseteq$ relation.
+The last identity is just the subgradient inequality followed by identity 2, by the assumption of convexity on $f$.

 **Remarks**

-The third property is pivotal to understand the proximal gradient operator.
+The third property is pivotal to understanding the proximal gradient operator.
-Recall from [Proximal Point Method, Interpretations](../Proximal%20Methods/Proximal%20Point%20Method,%20Interpretations.md), the proximal operator can be interpreted as the backward Euler scheme.
+Recall that from [Proximal Point Method, Interpretations](../Proximal%20Methods/Proximal%20Point%20Method,%20Interpretations.md), we can interpret the proximal operator as a Backward Euler scheme.
-Then the second condition, $y - x \in \partial f(x)$, states that, given any point $y$, the point $x$, is a point where the vector $y - x$ points along the set of  directions indicated subgradient.
+The second condition, $y - x \in \partial f(x)$, states that, given any point $y$, the point $x$, is a point where the vector $y - x$ points along the set of directions indicated subgradient.
 The second condition mirrors the backward Euler method.
-The third condition is simply the results of $y - x \in \partial f(x)$, with the additional convexity assumption placed on $f$.
+The third condition results in $y - x \in \partial f(x)$, with the additional convexity assumption placed on $f$, and the third condition becomes the subgradient inequality.
 I don't have a good interpretation yet.
 For condition 3, observe that with $y = z$, it gives $\Vert z - x\Vert^2 \le f(z) - f(x), x = \underset{f}{\text{prox}}(z)$.